easonyu0203/the-sexiest/ReadMe.md

 design a web site that let user choose who the sexiest celebrity.
 Kinda like a mini game. after playing it will display the result that gather from all the users and the sexiest celebrity that majority user think.

 ## design ideal
-this website ideal is inspired by the movie Social Network the scene when Mark Zuckerberg design a website that rank all the girls in dorm, since it is too immortal to rank average people, we only rank celebrities, it still a little bit immortal but since celebrities is always judge by everyone and it fun to know majority of people think, we decide to do this project.
+this website ideal is inspired by the movie "Social Network" the scene when Mark Zuckerberg design a website that rank all the girls in dorm, since it is too immortal to rank average people, we only rank celebrities, it still a little bit immortal but since celebrities is always judge by everyone and it fun to know majority of people think, we decide to do this project.

 ## meta infromation
 * framework: React-Express